The National Aids Commission Gaming Fair 2014

 2. To create a positive and user friendly public image for the NAC.

 The members of the NAC IEC committee will host a one-day Gaming Fair, where all the designers and games will be showcased.
-The general public will be invited to attend the all-day event, which will have gaming booths, health booths, food stalls, entertainment and HIV/AIDS testing & information sharing.
-This fair will be the main event after all submissions for the App have been received by the committee.
-All apps will be showcased at the fair for one last judging by the public and the winners of the NAC App competition will be announced at the end of the voting process.
-The NAC IEC Committee will select a professional App designer to created and develop the final app.
+The general public will be invited to attend the all-day event, which will have gaming booths, health booths, food stalls, entertainment, HIV/AIDS testing, & information sharing.
+This fair will be the main event after all submissions for the app have been received by the committee.
+All apps will be showcased at the fair for one last judging by the public, and the winners of the NAC app competition will be announced at the end of the voting process.
+The NAC IEC Committee will select a professional app designer to create and develop the final app.

 – Entries must include accurate sexual health information (facts, myths, stereotypes, where to access information, NAC information, etc.)